anthonyceponis/british-informatics-olympiad-solutions/README.md

 All of my solutions to the coding questions (part a of all questions) are complete and get full marks.
 They are usually annotated with comments that explain what I am doing.

+I also try to use descriptive variable names and sometimes write more code than is needed (e.g. explicit if statements) just to make my code extra clear, although I would avoid this in the actual competition in the interest of time.

 ## Solutions Tracker ##
 | Year          | Q1                 | Q2                 | Q3                 |
 | ------------- | :----------------: | :----------------: | :----------------: |